massfords/jekyll-now/_posts/2016-06-28-HdrHistogram.md

 ## Create the Histogram Class

-Which instance you pick and the values you pass to you it depend on your needs.
+Which instance you pick and the values you pass to it depend on your needs.
 In my case, I have a few threads running concurrently so I used the atomic version to avoid issues in recording samples concurrently.

 ```java
 private final Histogram histogram = new AtomicHistogram(TimeUnit.MINUTES.toNanos(5), 3);
 ```

 When creating the instance, you choose the range that you want to support and the level of precision.
-The samples I'm recording should be in the 1-2 second range on average so I pass in a cap of 5 minutes as the maximum value we'll record.
+The samples I'm recording should be in the 1-2 second range on average with outliers at 5x to 10x maximum so I pass in a cap of 5 minutes as the maximum value we'll record.

 ## Record your samples